sirrazor05/cloud/auth/readme.md

 - The session ID is sent to the browser as a cookie (usually Set-Cookie header).
 - This cookie is saved in the browser.

+### How the App Knows the User on Other Pages

+Every time the user visits another page or makes an API request:

+#### 1. The browser automatically sends the session cookie with the request.

+#### 2. The app server:
+- Reads the session ID from the cookie.
+- Looks it up in the session store or in-memory map.
+- Retrieves the associated user identity and role.

+#### 3. The app uses that to:
+- Authorize access to specific pages or actions.
+- Personalize the response (e.g., show user's name, role, etc.).

 ### Drawbacks

 Using the same database for :